Aliases for SRP72 Gene

 GeneCards Summary for SRP72 Gene

 SRP72 (Signal Recognition Particle 72kDa) is a Protein Coding gene.
-Diseases associated with SRP72 include bone marrow failure syndrome 1 and bone marrow failure, familial.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Gene Expression.
-GO annotations related to this gene include 7S RNA binding and signal recognition particle binding.
+Diseases associated with SRP72 include autosomal dominant aplasia and myelodysplasia and bone marrow failure, familial.
+Among its related pathways are Transport to the Golgi and subsequent modification and Gene Expression.
+GO annotations related to this gene include poly(A) RNA binding and signal recognition particle binding.

 UniProtKB/Swiss-Prot for SRP72 Gene